-“One of the biggest areas I was responsible for in my last job was to ensure our website had as close to 100% uptime as possible.
-I achieved the best result in our company’s 29 year history last year by making some key changes and optimizations immediately after being hired.
-I saw on your job description that you seem to be looking for someone who can do similar work for you.
+“One of the biggest areas I was responsible for in my last job was to ensure our website had as close to 100% up-time as possible.
+I achieved the best result in our company’s 29-year history last year by making some key changes and optimizations immediately after being hired.
+I saw in your job description that you seem to be looking for someone who can do similar work for you.
 Your company is in a similar stage to my last employer when they hired me – in terms of size and growth.
-So it’s definitely something I could help with immediately in this role.”
+So it’s something I could help with immediately in this role.”

-The best strategy is to tell them you don’t have a number in mind yet.
+The best strategy for this interview question is to tell them you don’t have a number in mind yet.
 That way, they can’t push you or pressure you with multiple questions.

-If they push back, just repeat again, “I really don’t have a specific number in mind yet”.
+If they push back, just repeat, “I really don’t have a number in mind yet.”

-Want more help?
-Here’s a full article on how to answer (or not answer) salary expectation questions.
+If you want more help, here’s a full article on how to answer salary expectations questions.

 “I’d need to give my current employer a two-week notice, and then I was hoping to take one week off before starting.
 So I could be available to start three weeks after a job offer is accepted.”

 If you’re unemployed, you can still tell them you’d like one or two weeks before starting, but it’s up to you.
 See the example script below for how you can do this: